Azure/azure-storage-fuse/README.md

      * [OPTIONAL] **--basic-remount-check=false** : Set this to true if you want to check for an already mounted status using /etc/mtab instead of calling the syscall setmntent.
 Default is true.
 It is known that for AKS 1.19, blobfuse will throw a segmentation fault error, so set this to false.
 This option is only available from version 1.3.8
      * [OPTIONAL] **--pre-mount-validate=false** : Set this to true to skip the cURL version check and just straight validate storage connection before mount.
 Default is false, so use this only if you know that you have the recent Curl version, otherwise blobfuse will hang.
 This option is only available from version 1.3.8
     * [OPTIONAL] **--background-download=false** : Set this true if you want file download to run in the background on open.
 Setting this to true will put a wait on 'read'/'write' calls till download completes.
 If the file is already in the local cache this switch is not evaluated.
 Default value is false.
 This option is only available from version 1.4.0
-    * [OPTIONAL] **--evict-on-sync=false** : Set this to true if you want the particular file or directory content and attribute cache to be invalidated when the linux "sync" command is issued on a file or on a directory.
+    * [OPTIONAL] **--invalidate-on-sync=false** : Set this to true if you want the particular file or directory content and attribute cache to be invalidated when the linux "sync" command is issued on a file or on a directory. 'sync' on file will remove the file from cache and invalidate its attribute cache, while 'sync' on directory will invalidate attribute cache for all files and directories under it recursively.
 Default is false.
 This option is only available from version 1.4.0
 ### Valid authentication setups:

 - Account Name & Key (`authType Key`)